 The program primarily focuses on providing wide range of awareness, preventive and curative health services to the beneficiaries.
 Each of these vans caters to approximately 15 to 16 locations per week and diagnoses approximately 150 to 200 patients per day.
 These vans run 6 days a week and cover the assigned locations on rotational basis. a referral system is in place to ensure timely treatment and cure of the patients.
 There are fixed nodal points to which the medical van caters to every week.

 Indiabulls Foundation, the CSR arm of Indiabulls group, has 4 free medical clinics at Lower Parel, Santacruz, One IBC and IFC in Elphinstone to provide free primary and preventive health care to the underprivileged.
+Over 1,35,000 patients have been successfully diagnosed at our clinics since its commencement.

 The clinics cater to the primary and preventive healthcare needs of the weaker and underprivileged patients of the nearby slums.
 These clinics provide free diagnosis by a professional MBBS registered doctor with counseling & free medicines given, by a qualified pharmacist.